erdavis1/GenderedDescriptions/README.md

 # GenderedDescriptions
-Extract gendered descriptions of body parts from text
+<h2>Extract gendered descriptions of body parts from text</h2>

+<h2>Running the code</h2>
+This code as uploaded will identify body parts and associated adjectives in Jane Austin's Emma.

-In order to run this, you need Python and spaCy installed on your machine (in addition to R)
+In order to run this, you need Python and spaCy installed on your machine (in addition to R).

 I installed them as follows:
 1. Download Anaconda and step through the installer as usual
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://www.anaconda.com/distribution/#download-section